nipafx/nipafx.dev/content/articles/2015-10-05-apache-jmeter-tutorial.md

 Then you should know about [Apache JMeter](http://jmeter.apache.org)!

 This JMeter tutorial explains the basic concepts as well as how to create a test plan and how to execute it to benchmark your application.

-*This is a crossposting of [my article on Disy's Tech-Blog](http://blog.disy.net/jmeter-tutorial/) - thanks for letting me write it on company time, guys!
-Also thanks to my colleagues [Boris Terzic](http://boristerzic.com) and Karsten Schnitter for pointing out problematic and missing bits.
-Still, all errors are of course mine.*

-[toc]

 ## Getting To Know JMeter